ovrclk/disco/README.md

-:construction: **Note: This project is a work in progress, expect dragons**.
+**Note: This project is a work in progress, expect dragons**.
 Join our [Matrix room](https://akash.network/chat) if you're interesting in deploying DISCO for production.

-# DISCO :dancers:
+# DISCO

 Decentralized Infrastructure for Serverless Computing Operations (DISCO) is a secure, scalable, standardized software stack for developing, delivering, and debugging decentralized networks.

 Check out this [announcement](https://techcrunch.com/2017/11/21/overclock-labs-bets-on-kubernetes-to-help-companies-automate-their-cloud-infrastructure) post about DISCO.

+## The Disco Way

+DISCO is a methodology and a framework for deploying modern, scalable and secure services.

+- **Composable**: Infrastructure components should be simple to compose.
+Each service should be functional in design, meaning a well-defined set of inputs and outputs.
+Services should use declarative formats for setup automation, to minimize time and cost for service operators deploying the project.
+- **Configurable**: All configuration variables should be explicitly declared and should be set using operating systems standards (such as Environment variables).
+Each variable should be well documented.
+- **Explicit Dependencies:** Dependencies should be explicitly declared and isolated.
+Services should never rely on the implicit existence of system-wide packages.
+- **Hackable:** Use commonly available scripting frameworks (such as Make) to allow operators to easily make changes.
+DISCO is entirely made with make.

+## Features

+DISCO’s secure, scalable and modular design offers below features:

+- **Kubernetes on Baremetal**: Plug-and-Play Kubernetes with k3s and k3sup on Bare Metal Servers with support of Packet (Join our chat if you’d like us to hook you up with a key).
+- **Secure Configuration Store**: DISCO offers configuration DB built on Keybase, an end-to-end encrypted private git repository to securely collaborate with team members and simplify automation.
+- **Observability**: DISCO offers observability with Industry-standard cloud-native toolsets such as Prometheus and Graphana.

-## Motivation
+### Motivation

 A notable majority of blockchain nodes are deployed on three providers (Amazon, Google, and Microsoft) -- contrary to their values of decentralization.
 Over [60% of the Ethereum nodes run on Amazon](https://thenextweb-com.cdn.ampproject.org/c/s/thenextweb.com/hardfork/2019/09/23/ethereum-nodes-cloud-services-amazon-web-services-blockchain-hosted-decentralization/amp) alone.